 Students who participate in the violin program must pay a non-refundable participation fee of $20.00 before the first lesson and a final payment for the tuition of $50.00 due within one month.
 Instruments are provided, but parents are encouraged to rent a violin for a nominal monthly fee to free up instruments for those who cannot rent.

 The program begins in late September and concludes in May.
 There are two 45 minute instructional periods weekly.

 There are opportunities for multiple public performances during the year: Playing before the student body, at Mass and the highlight of playing at the Academy’s annual luncheon in a sophisticated venue; this year at the Four Seasons Hotel.

 Since the program’s inception nearly 100 students have held a violin in their hands.
-In the 2015 - 2016 academic year 23 students and 4 alternates participated.

 String Program Music Director - Mr. Calvin Musasaki, M.A.